 The Cloud Availability Center offers a personalized dashboard view of the status of your SAP cloud products; with the purpose of providing you with up-to-date status on incidents (service disruptions/ interruptions/ degradation/ maintenance) occurring with your products.
 Your S-user personalization in the SAP ONE Support Launchpad gives you a view of your products, the data centers, URLs, and systems they reside on.

 The Cloud Availability Center – automatically adjusted to your time zone – is designed to assist you not only with your productive but also with your non-productive systems.
-(Note that the non-productive landscape information is currently only available for the cloud services SAP Business ByDesign, SAP Cloud for Customer, SAP Integrated Business Planning, SAP Entitlement Management, SAP Market Communication for Utilities, SAP Marketing Cloud, and SAP S/4HANA Cloud).
+Please note that the non-productive landscape information is currently only available for a limited set of cloud services.

 The Cloud Availability Center delivers an at-a-glance view providing: